snsmssss/prevention-car-burglary/README.md

-The three key components fo this solution are Jetson Nano 2GB, AWS cloud(S3, Lambda function, SES) and a smart phone with email configured on it.
+The three key components for this solution are NVIDIA Jetson Nano 2GB, AWS cloud(S3, Lambda function, SES) and a smart phone with email configured on it.
+Jetson Nano has all the built-in CUDA, TRT, Gstreamer is installed and configured.
+An additional module called jetson-inference should also be configured( instructions for the same is provided in the link)

-When a video from car parking is streamed into an Object Detector application, it scans the video.
+When a video from car parking taken around car is streamed into an Object Detector application, it scans the video.
+If the Object Detector finds any stranger near the car in the night, a bounding box is drawn around the person.
+The application takes snapshot of the intruder's image and uploads onto AWS S3 bucket.
+As soon as a new object is PUT into the s3 bucket, an AWS service called Lambda gets triggered and it sends an email alert to the Car Owner with the image of intruder.
+For email, SES service is used.